Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Connectivity dependence on cluster properties

-Considering these galaxy type selections and galaxy member identifications, we explore the relation between cluster connectivity and the morphology of galaxies in clusters.
-In Fig.~\ref{fig:K_Sersic}, we present the $M_{500c}$-$\kappa$ relation colour-coded by the fraction of ETG inside clusters.
-We consider three ranges of radial distance to measure connectivities: close to clusters ($2 R_{500c}$) in the left panel, approximately around cluster virial radius (at $3 R_{500c}$) in the middle panel, and in cluster environments (at $4 R_{500c}$) in the right panel.
-To estimate the correlation between the fraction of ETG inside clusters and the connectivity beyond mass-driven effects, we use the partial Pearson correlation which measures the degree of association between two variables, after removing the effect of one (here the cluster mass).
-The ETG fraction in clusters tend to correlate with connectivity, in particular in the inner part of the cluster with a maximum correlation of 0.26.
-In general, our result suggest that, beyond the first-order mass dependency, the more a cluster is populate by early-type galaxies, the higher its connectivity.
-We tend to confirm this relation between connectivity and galaxy member morphology.
-We present in Fig.\ref{fig:K_Sersic2}, the $M_{500c}$-$\kappa$ relation colour-coded by the median S\'ersic index $\langle n_{Sersic}\rangle$ of galaxies inside clusters.
-We found that, on average, galaxies with higher S\'ersic index tend to populated clusters with higher connectivity.
-This trend appears stronger close to clusters (with $R_k= 2 \ R_{500}$), with a maximum correlation factor of 0.23 between connectivity and median S\'ersic index.
+By using these methods to characterise cluster members and galaxy morphology, we now explore the relation between cluster connectivity and the morphology of galaxies inside clusters.
+In Fig.~\ref{fig:K_Sersicz} we present the $M_{500{\rm c}}-\kappa$ relation colour-coded by $f_{\rm ETG}$, the fraction of ETG inside clusters.
+Our cluster sample is divided into three different redshift bins: $0.2 < z < 0.4$ (101 clusters; left panel), $0.4 < z < 0.6$ (82 clusters; middle panel), and $0.6 < z < 0.7$ (35 clusters; right panel).
+We note that, for consistency, we used the same radial aperture of $2 R_{500{\rm c}}$ to identify cluster galaxy members and compute cluster connectivity.
+In addition, to quantify the correlation between the galaxy morphologies inside clusters and the connectivity, beyond mass-driven effects, we used the partial Pearson correlation which measures the degree of association between these two variables, after removing the effect of one (here the cluster mass).
+We found that $f_{\rm ETG}$ tends to correlate with connectivity, only for clusters at $0.2<z<0.4$, with a moderate partial correlation coefficient of 0.34 and a low $p$-value.
+Our result tends to suggest that, beyond the first-order mass dependence, the more a cluster is connected, the more it is populated by early-type galaxies.
+Similarly, we present in Fig.~\ref{fig:K_Sersic2z} the connectivity-mass relation colour-coded by the median S\'ersic index $\langle n_{\rm Sersic}\rangle$ of cluster galaxy members.
+We can see that, on average, clusters populated by higher S\'ersic index tend to present a higher connectivity.
+This trend is also only weakly significant for the first redshift bin, with a correlation factor of 0.28 between connectivity and median S\'ersic index.
+In Appendix \ref{app:FILAMENT}, we verify that this trend is robust for different \disperse persistence threshold, and we confirm its consistency when using the \trex algorithm with different values of $\lambda$.
+This appendix therefore demonstrates the stability of our results with respect to variations in filament detection settings.